Nicolassaint/ece-webapp-saint-chopin/README.md

   ![comment_creation](./Assets/comment_creation.png)

-  When you click on the buton `read article` you can see at the bottom of this page a WYSIWYG component.
+  When you click on the buton `read article`, if you're logged in, you can see at the bottom of the page a WYSIWYG component.
 You can write your comment and post it on this article.
-If you are not log this component not appears.
+You don't have to refresh the page to see it.

   The source code of this feature is in [id.js](/Blog-ECE/pages/articles/[id].js)